lsos/lsos-js/readme.md

   // Human-readable project name
   projectName: "My Open Source Project",

-  // Skip if the user's repo has had less than 5 Git authors in the last 3 months
+  // Skip if the user's repo has had less than 5 Git authors in the last 3 months.
   numberOfAuthors: 5,

-  // Only show warnings: never show "annoying" notifications and never throw errors to block the user
+  // Only show warnings: never show "annoying" notifications and
+  // never throw errors to block the user.
   onlyWarning: false,

   // Free trial days